Judy W. Reed: Patent

 Reed's first patent, Patent No. 305,474, made her the first African American women who officially received a US patent, inventing the Dough Kneader and Roller and was classified as "B29B7/562 Mixing; Kneading continuous, with mechanical mixing or kneading devices with movable mixing or kneading devices with rollers or the like, e.g. calenders with co-operating rollers, e.g. with repeated action, i.e. the material leaving a set of rollers being reconducted to the same set or being conducted to a next set with means for axially moving the material on the rollers".

-The application itself was granted in 1884-09-23 with the subsequent publication following the same day in 1884-09-23.
+The application itself was granted on September 9, 1884, with the subsequent publication follow in the same day on September 9, 1884.
 Her witnesses included Lewis McKenzie and John Ambler Smith.
+Her invention was an improved design on existing dough rollers.